danitamm/HockeyBot/README.md

+# Update
+The chatbot has been approved by Facebook and you can follow [this](m.me/102447081166159) link to interact with it.
+For over 4 months it has maintained a 100% response rate within 30 seconds of receiving a message.

 # hockey-bot
 Both the command line version and training code for HockeyBot, a Facebook Messenger chatbot.

 Sentence completion: HockeyBot assumes that the words it receives from the user are the beginning of an NHL player or coach's interview.
 It responds with several sentences that follow the input words, as if it were spoken by a generic player/coach.

 It is powered by an LSTM is trained on NHL interview transcripts scraped from [ASAP Sports](http://www.asapsports.com/).

-## Update
-The chatbot has been approved by Facebook and you can follow [this](m.me/102447081166159) link to interact with it.
-It maintains a 100% response rate within 30 seconds of receiving a message.

 ## Running The Chatbot Command Line Interface
 ```